atomasso/100-days-of-code/log.md

 ### Day 1: January 30, 2017

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress**: Created some basic navigation for Personal Portfolio Webpage on FreeCodeCamp.

-**Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts:** I struggled with Bootstrap Nav, still have a lot to tackle on Portfolio web page.